-- Completed all coursework of instruction with a minimum passing score of 75% or better. - Have a record of having attended a minimum of 80% of clock hours in their program. - Completed 100% of Clinical/Lab/Practicum hours.
+- Completed all coursework of instruction with a minimum passing score of 75% or better. - Complete NCX101 and NCX102 with a minimum passing score of 80% or better. - Have a record of having attended a minimum of 80% of clock hours in their program. - Completed 100% of Clinical/Lab/Practicum hours.